sai-dev/sai-server/README.md

 - run `npm install`
 - make a `network` directory and copy the best network file, whose name should be `best-network.gz`
 - make an `auth_key` file, containing the password which will be requested by the server for privileged operations
+- make a `public_auth_key` file, containing the password which will be requested by the server for unprivileged write operations (if empty, no password is required)
 - make a `task_secret` file, contaning the secret which will be used to sign option hashes for matches
 - run `mongodb < mongodb.indexes`
 - start the server with `npm start`